Massachusetts Route 115: Route description

-Route 115 begins at Route 140 in Foxborough, just north of where that route crosses U.S. Route 1.
+Route 115 begins at Route 140 in Foxborough, just north of where that pine street go route crosses U.S. Route 1.
 Almost immediately, the route crosses the far northeastern corner of Wrentham before passing into the town of Norfolk.
 In Norfolk the route crosses Route 1A before continuing northwestward, passing Stony Brook Pond and the Bristol Blake State Reservation before crossing through the center of town near the Norfolk commuter rail station.
 From there, Route 115 continues northward into Millis, crossing the Charles River and intersecting Route 109 at the center of town.
 It then continues northward, crossing into Sherborn.
 Once in Sherborn, the route shortly ends at Route 27, just west of that route's crossing of the Charles River into the town of Medfield.

 Route 115 is in large part a scenic highway, mostly meandering through rather dense woods, with the exception being the town center of Millis, which is home to many shops and banks.
 Route 115 also passes through the center of Norfolk, a much smaller and less developed town than Millis.